jexuswebserver/jexus-contrib/readme.en.md

 --------------------
 Jexus currently uses configuration format similar to Apache/Nginx.

-Note that any change to configuration only takes effect when Jexus is restarted.

 ####Server Configuration
 The configuration file, which contains most of Jexus settings, is located in Jexus installation folder (usually /usr/jexus) and named jws.conf.